 Psychoanalytic Psychotherapy Training

-Applications for the four-year training in Psychoanalytic Psychotherapy commencing in October 2017 will be accepted in Spring 2017
+Applications for the four-year training in Psychoanalytic Psychotherapy commencing in October will be accepted in the proceeding Spring.

 The Guild of Psychotherapists Training has been established for over 40 years.